spikedoanz/spikedoanz.github.io/content/anime-reviews.md

 ## 10/10
 ---
->excellent shows that are at once deeply though provoking, personally, and culturally foundational.
+>excellent shows that are at once deeply thought provoking, personal, and culturally foundational.
 ---

 * Akira